 - Planning a vegetable garden?
 We’ve done all the research for you—from how far to space plants to seeding dates to best crops to plant together.
 Try the Almanac Garden Planner for free!

 - Wondering when to plant what?
-Check out our location-based Gardening Calender to see when to start seeds, when to transplant, and when to harvest in your area.
+Check out our free location-based Planting Calender to see when to start seeds and transplant in your area.

 - Just getting started with gardening?
 Check out our Vegetable Gardening for Beginners Guide, as well as our numerous veggie, fruit, flower, and herb Growing Guides for more advice.

 Irish Stew.
 Photo Credit: Sumners Graphics Inc./Getty Images